 Epididymal obstruction can decrease success of reversal

-- Dr. John Gould will perform a vasoepididymostomy during the vasectomy reversal, if it would be beneficial to increase surgical success.
+- Our doctors will perform a vasoepididymostomy during the vasectomy reversal, if it would be beneficial to increase surgical success.

 - Most men have mild pain after surgery.